 Yes.
 However, many provisions of the Labor Code and most sections of the IWC Wage Orders do not apply to public employees.
 (See, e.g., Johnson v.
 Arvin-Edison Water Storage District (2009) 174 Cal.App.4th 729.)
 AB 5 does not change that.

-14 - Do AB 5 and Labor Code section 2750.3 apply to volunteers and interns?
+13 - Do AB 5 and Labor Code section 2775 et seq. apply to volunteers and interns?

 No. AB 5 and the ABC test apply to the question whether someone is an employee or an independent contractor.
 There are separate standards that apply to the question whether someone is an employee rather than a volunteer or intern.
 (Please see the Division of Labor Standards Enforcement Policy and Interpretations Manual and Opinion Letters for more information.)

-15 - What should workers do if their employer keeps them under independent contractor status when they think they should be considered an employee?
+14 - What should workers do if their employer calls them independent contractors when they think they should be considered employees?

-17 - Is there a grace period for employers to get into compliance with their payroll tax obligations after the effective date of AB 5?
+16 - Was there a grace period for employers to get into compliance with their payroll tax obligations after the effective date of AB 5?

-No. Employers must pay any payroll taxes that are due based on the employees they have as of January 1, 2020.
-If employers are not yet registered with EDD as an employing unit, they are encouraged to register and begin filing and paying their taxes (based on established due dates per calendar quarter) utilizing EDD’s online e-Services for Business.
+No. Employers were required to pay any payroll taxes that are due based on the employees they had as of January 1, 2020.
+If employers are not yet registered with EDD as an employing unit, they should register and begin filing and paying their taxes (based on established due dates per calendar quarter) using EDD’s online e-Services for Business.

 EDD may make employment determinations through an employment tax audit or through determining a claim for Unemployment Insurance (UI) or State Disability Insurance (SDI) benefits.
-For work performed prior to January 1, 2020, employment status will be determined by the existing provisions of Unemployment Insurance Code section 621(b), which requires EDD to use the Borello test.
-For work performed on or after January 1, 2020, EDD will determine employment status based on the tests provided in AB 5.
+For work performed prior to January 1, 2020, EDD uses the Borello test.
+For work performed on or after January 1, 2020, EDD determines employment status based on the tests provided in AB 5.

-19 - Do existing statutory exclusions to employment under the Unemployment Insurance Code remain in effect after the passage of AB 5?
+18 - Do statutory exclusions to employment under the Unemployment Insurance Code remain in effect after the passage of AB 5?